Oakwood Arts City Studio

 City Studio Club

-This was just the beginning for City Studio.
-We have started an ongoing after-school club that focuses on urban design through workshops, field trips, and discussions with design professionals.
+City Studio doesn’t end after spring break!
+We have started an ongoing after-school club that focuses on design and three-dimensional environments through workshops, field trips, and discussions with design professionals.
 Through our meetings, students dive further into understanding the role of design in everyday life.

-Help fund City Studio, an immersive urban design program we piloted during Richmond Public Schools’ 2018 spring break.
-Over the course of the week, 10 middle schoolers from the East End were introduced to architecture, landscape design, and urban planning through field trips, conversations with a range of professionals, and various hands-on activities.
+Help fund City Studio, an design program we piloted during Richmond Public Schools’ 2018 spring break.
+Over the course of the week, middle schoolers from the East End are introduced to different creative careers related to design and three-dimensional environments through field trips, conversations with a range of professionals, and various hands-on activities.